 We all have a tendency to overdo it at times.
 Baby boomers, as the first generation to try to remain physically active despite an aging frame, are especially notable in this regard.
 In fact, some orthopedists have coined a name for the injuries, ailments and day-after pain we often see in baby boomers who come to our offices: Boomeritis.

 It’s an unfortunate reality that muscle loss begins in your mid-40s, and it’s possible to lose 30 percent of your muscle mass over the next 20 years.
 Aging muscles also lose endurance, become more susceptible to injury and need more time to heal from an injury.
-Add to that the fact that, like an ancient rubber band, your tendons and ligaments often lose elasticity; this leads to stiffer joints, and more limited range of motion.
+Add to that the fact that, like an ancient rubber band, your tendons and ligaments often lose elasticity.
+This leads to stiffer joints, and more limited range of motion.
 As a result, people in their forties and beyond are highly vulnerable to injury when they engage in overzealous or high-intensity activities.

-Therefore, an important component of maintaining joint health is to avoid engaging in high-intensity, high-impact activities that might cause injury to your joints.
-Sometimes the most difficult of all injury prevention techniques is self-discipline–knowing when enough activity is enough.
+That’s why an important component of maintaining joint health is to avoid engaging in high-intensity, high-impact activities that might cause injury to your joints.
+Sometimes the most difficult of all injury prevention techniques is self-discipline—knowing when enough activity is enough.

 The Dangers of Overdoing It

 Researchers looking at the effects of exercise and sports on the development of musculoskeletal disabilities, including arthritis, have found that people who participate in sports with high-intensity, direct joint impact—like football and soccer—are at risk for osteoarthritis.
 Sports involving repeated joint impact and twisting (such as baseball and soccer) also increase this risk.